gg-net/dwoss/src/main/markdown/overview.md

 -------------------------------------------------------

 Here are typical names of packages, classes and method, which imply some nature.
-Most of these are not self invented but seen in other projects and reused.
+Most of these are not self-invented but seen in other projects and reused.

  - \*.entity | Persistent Entities.
 Entity classes are named like their intention (e.g. Person, Order, Customer)